gitops-ci-cd/person-service/README.md

-# Thing Service
+# Person Service

-This is a simple grpc service that responds to... things.
+This is a simple grpc service that responds to requests about people.